ionwandodinomo/WRO-Future-Engineers-2025/README.md

   	- Connect to this IP using RealVNC from the previous step
   	- Congrats!
 You now have a working mini-computer

 - In the terminal, build ROS2-humble source using the following commands.
 ROS2 must be built from source, as this version of Linux does not support ROS2.
-This process may take upwards of 3 hours, so ensure your battery is fully charged.
+This process may take upwards of 3 hours, so ensure your battery is fully charged.<br>
     1.
 	```bashrc
  	sudo curl -sSL https://raw.githubusercontent.com/ros/rosdistro/master/ros.asc | sudo apt-key add -